What is the difference between Crawling, Indexing, and Rendering in SEO?

 We generally recommend using this tool for *quickly* deindexing content that you've also blocked via another means; it helps the transition process go much more quickly.

-URLs you block via this tool should *also* to be blocked via another means - robots.txt OR the meta robots tag.
+URLs you block via this tool should also be blocked via another means—robots.txt OR the meta robots tag.

 Remove URL Tool Pros

-It's the quickest, most effective means of deindexing URLs and therefore resolving key indexing problems (in terms of speed it happens at)
+It's the quickest, most effective means of deindexing URLs and therefore resolving key indexing problems (in terms of the speed with which it removes the URL from Google’s index.)

-It's private (to you and Google, anyone with access to your GSC account), meaning you can block indexation of sensitive information in this tool.
+It's private (to you, Google, and anyone with access to your GSC account), meaning you can block the indexation of sensitive information in this tool.
 No competitors will be able to tell what you've blocked with this tool.

 Remove URL Tool Cons